 There is no right or wrong way to track your business mileage as long as the data is accurate and complete.

-If you can keep a pen-and-paper logbook accurately, that may be your best choice.
-But if you forget to update your log, an app that automatically updates is the best option.
+If you can keep a pen-and-paper logbook consistently updated, that may work well for you.
+But if you tend to forget, an app that automatically records your trips is the more reliable choice.

 Regardless of which method you choose, keep your records for at least three years in the event of an IRS audit.